 WSL, the Windows Subsystem for Linux, is a free, optional feature of Windows 10 that allows Linux programs to run on Windows.
 It provides you with a Windows version of the bash shell and a compatibility layer that permits many Linux programs to run natively on your Windows machine.

-Before installing WSL, make sure that your computer meets the minimum system requirements to run WSL:
+Before installing WSL, make sure your computer meets the minimum system requirements to run WSL:

 - You must be running Windows 10 version 1607 (the Anniversary update) or above.

-- WSL will only run on 64-bit versions of Windows 10.
+- WSL only runs on 64-bit versions of Windows 10.
 32-bit versions are not supported.

-To check that you meet these requirements, follow these steps:
+To check that the computer meet the requirements, follow these steps: